amweng/amweng.github.io/_pages/about.md

 I am a M.S.
 Computer Science student at the NYU Tandon School of Engineering.
 I am focusing on Machine learning and finding projects that do social good.

-I am excited to be joining Amazon this summer as a SDE Intern in the Seattle/Bellevue location and will return to Brooklyn in Fall 2021 to continue my M.S. program.
+I am excited to be joining Amazon this summer as a SDE Intern in Seattle/Bellevue and will return to Brooklyn in Fall 2021 to continue my M.S.

 Some things I am thinking about are: